Houser strong, Brewers stop White Sox 6-game win streak, 1-0

+CHICAGO (AP) — Dallas Keuchel saw the potential in Adrian Houser when the two were coming up with the Houston Astros.
+Outings like this were just what he envisioned.

-CHICAGO (AP) — Adrian Houser dominated over seven innings and the Milwaukee Brewers beat the White Sox 1-0 Wednesday night to snap Chicago’s six-game win streak.
+Houser dominated over seven innings and the Milwaukee Brewers beat the White Sox 1-0 Wednesday night to snap Chicago’s six-game win streak.

+“What a long way he’s come,” said Keuchel, who was drafted by Houston in 2009 — two years before Houser.
+“I was very, very happy to see the transition the last two years.
+But obviously, I wasn’t very happy to see it tonight.
+He had all the talent in the world when he was drafted.”

+Houser (1-0) simply dazzled in a game where Keuchel (2-1) was about as good for Chicago.
+The 27-year-old right-hander gave up five hits and struck out five for the win.

 Milwaukee held struggling star Christian Yelich out of the lineup, with the 2018 NL MVP and two-time defending NL batting champion mired in a season-opening 3-for-34 slump.